Skip to Content

 • Describe a range of viruses causing human disease in terms of genetic material, transmission, host-range, pathogenesis, and prevention.

-• Explain stages of viral repication for negative and postive RNA/DNA viruses.
+• Explain stages of viral replication for negative and positive RNA/DNA viruses.

 • Summarize host immune responses to viral infections.